aniku777tw/ERS-EntropyRateSuperpixel/README.md

 and
 https://github.com/wctu/SEAL

-If you get the error about "ImportError: DLL load failed: The specified module could not be found.".
+If you gpt the error about "ImportError: DLL load failed: The specified module could not be found.".
 Then you are at the right place. :)
 The reason is the python version!
 # info